chair6/test-go-container-images/README.md

 "Hello world" Go binary with no known vulnerabilities (the code has minimal function calls, and no dependencies).

-Tests a scanner's ability to complete a clean baseline scan against a benign Go binary.
+Tests a scanner's ability to complete a clean baseline scan against a benign Go binary, built with different Go versions and packaged in different container base images.

 Scanners should probably not be identifying any vulnerabilities.